 The calculation of the fair values of our stock-based compensation plans requires estimates that require management's judgments.
 Under ASC 718, the fair value of each stock option is estimated on the grant date using the Black-Scholes option-pricing model.
 The valuation models require assumptions and estimates to determine expected volatility, expected life, expected dividends and expected risk-free interest rates.
 The expected volatility was determined using historical volatility of our stock based on the contractual life of the award.
 The risk-free interest rate assumption was based on the yield on zero-coupon U.S. Treasury strips at the award grant date.
 We also used historical data to estimate forfeiture experience.
-In valuing options granted in the year ended December 31, 2015 and fiscal year ended December 31, 2014 we used the following weighted average assumptions:
+In valuing options granted in the year ended December 31, 2015 we used the following weighted average assumptions:

-Year Ended Year Ended

-December 31, 2015 December 31, 2014
+Year Ended December 31, 2016 Year Ended December 31, 2015

 Expected dividend 0% 0%

-Risk-free interest rate 1.89 - 2.02% 1.97 - 2.28%
+Risk-free interest rate 1.27 - 2.25% 1.89 - 2.02%

-Expected volatility 127 - 153% 136 - 140%
+Expected volatility 134 - 137% 127 - 153%

 Expected life 7 years 7 years